kmwebnet/ECC608-simple-Connection-Test-idf42/README.md

 # ECC608-Simple-Connection-Test-idf42

-This communicates ATECC608A secure chip from ESP32 and get infos (serial number, revision number, and current config data), it helps to make sure the connection between them.
+This communicates ATECC608A secure chip from ESP32 and get infos (serial number, revision number, and current config data),
+it helps to make sure the connection between them.
+This is new version of [ECC608-Simple-Connection-Test](https://github.com/kmwebnet/ECC608-Simple-Connection-Test) .
 This app supported by espressif32@3.1.0(esp-idf4.2) and cryptoauthlib@3.3.0 on Platformio.

 # Requirements